ahnorton/annotation-manager/README.md

                 the PDF file.
 Nowadays, Okular appends its annotation data to the PDF file.

                 The purpose annotation-mgr is to simulate the old Okular behaviour for new Okular versions.
 While annotation manager is running, Okular appears to behave as though it saves annotations to separate files, leaving original PDF files un-modified.

                 This effect is achieved as follows.
 Annotation manager watches the list of PDF files that are currently being viewed by Okular:

                 --  when a new PDF appears on this list its file is immediately backed up.
 If the PDF has a saved annotation file then its contents is appended to the PDF file being viewed, so as to display the saved annotations.

                 --  when a PDF drops off the list of PDFs being viewed its original file is restored from its backup.
 Any difference between the file and its backup is saved as a separate annotation file.

-                The net effect can be summarised as follows: while not being used by the PDF viewer, a PDF file is always an unmodified original.
+                The net effect can be summarised as follows: while not being used by Okular, a PDF file is always an unmodified original.
 While being viewed, the PDF file is an annotated "working copy" that will differ from the original if annotations have been saved for that PDF.

  Configuration: The PDF viewer must be configured to automatically reload the PDF file when its
                 contents change.
 For Okular, this configuation setting is found at,